mathmood/Precipitation-of-Ottawa-and-Vancouver/README.md

 fig.savefig('graph_ass4.png')
 ```

 The outcome would be the attached png file.
+The middle graph obviously implies with these snow to liquid ratios, Vancouver had almost always more precipitation.